-We are happy to announce that our Hammock House won a 2017 Matsumoto Prize!
+We are happy to announce that our Hammock House is a 2017 Matsumoto Prize winner!
 Thank you to NC Modernists and congratulations to the other winning firms.

 The Hammock House sits on a 40-acre farm in Columbus, NC with several spectacular old growth oak trees, an existing barn, pastures and distant views to Tryon Peak.
 The home is a new interpretation of utilitarian farm structures and brings a distinctly modern element to a rural working farm.
 To take advantage of the dramatic oak trees, we carefully located the house on the land and oriented the living spaces around the tree locations.